DuckyCrayfish/hourglass/README.md

 		#Range: > 0
 		baseRandomTickSpeed = 3

+		#When applied, this effect progresses potion effects at the same rate as the current time-speed.
+		#THIS MAY HAVE A NEGATIVE IMPACT ON PERFORMANCE IN SERVERS WITH MANY PLAYERS.
+		#When set to ALWAYS, this effect applies to all players in the dimension, day or night.
+Has no effect while time speed is 1.0.
+		#When set to SLEEPING, this effect only applies to players who are sleeping.
+		#Allowed Values: NEVER, ALWAYS, SLEEPING
+		potionEffect = "NEVER"

 [sleep]
 	#Enables or disables the sleep feature of this mod.
 Enabling this setting will modify the vanilla sleep functionality
 	#and may conflict with other sleep mods.
 If disabled, all settings in the sleep section will not apply.